 Genesis Alpha is a DAO created by the DAOstack team on the Ethereum mainnet.
 It serves as a testing ground, a showcase of DAOstack's functionality, and a way to govern the use of some of the project's resources.
-At time of first writing (June 2019) it controlled around \$21,000 worth of ETH, GEN and DAI.
+At time of writing (June 2019) it controls around \$21,000 worth of ETH, GEN and DAI.
 There are 183 reputation holders, the most influential of which holds 2.4%, so voting power is reasonably well distributed among the participants.
-To become a member, people create proposals requesting Rep (100 is the standard amount to ask for), usually introducing themselves and being approved.
+To become a member, people create proposals requesting Rep, usually introducing themselves and being approved.